NetApp/harvest/docs/ontap-metrics.md

 ### fcp_nvmf_total_data

-Amount of FC-NVMe traffic to and from the storage system
+Amount of FC-NVMe traffic to and from the storage system in bytes per second.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|